PZhu888/PZhu888/README.md

   👋 Hi, my name is Ping.
-  👀 I’m interested in IT, reading, and gardening.
+  👀 I’m interested in coding, research, and teamwork.
-  🌱 I’m currently learning web development at neue fische.
+  🌱 I’m a junior web developer.
-  I would like to learn:
-- HTML
-- CSS
-- JavaScript
-- react

   💞️ I’m looking to collaborate on programming.

   📫 You can find me here or